roblanf/euc_qc/README.md

 6. How's the insert size across the chromosomes?
 7. And of course, the central question: which mapper is quickest on your data?

+## minion_QC.sh
+Does a bunch of QC on our minion data, including mapping etc.

 ## qc.sh

 ### What it does